 Vokale (vowel sounds)

-One beautiful thing about German vowels is that they have the same sounds as the name of the letters.
+One beautiful thing about the German vowels is that they have the same sounds as the name of the letters.
 This makes the difference in English.
 To perfectly master the sounds in German is to perfectly master the letters of the alphabet.
+There are nine letters in German alphabet that produce these sounds as described below.

 Konsonanten (consonant sounds)